Update: All dining locations on campus will operate as take-out only until indoor dining is allowed in New York City.

 Some of the food service options may change as all self-service items are eliminated and replaced with either prepackaged or associate-served items.
 Only single-service items will be used for dressings, condiments, dressings, soft drinks, and dining utensils.

-Seating capacities will be reduced to comply with new social distancing guidelines and new signage will be in place to assist with adherence.
+Social distancing guidelines and new signage will be in place to assist with adherence.
 Protective barriers are being added to many stations where social distancing cannot be achieved otherwise.

 Face masks are expected to be worn by all Campus Dining Services associates.
-A wellness check will be conducted with each associate as they begin their workday.
+A wellness check will be conducted with each associate as they begin their workday

 Opening the Red Storm Diner this school year no longer makes practical sense as only a limited number of students can be accommodated with the new social distancing requirements.
 With this in mind, Campus Dining Services has moved all of the popular diner menu items, along with the existing diner staff, to Montgoris Dining Hall.
 This new late-night menu addition to Montgoris Hall includes pancakes, specialty burgers, sandwiches, and salads, along with other nightly specials.

 With this transition, the daily hours of Montgoris Dining Hall will be extended until 1 a.m., which allows for greater flexibility for all resident meal plan participants, who are now able to dine in a location better suited for social distancing into the late night.
-A tent will be set up adjacent to Montgoris Dining Hall to expand the seating area for the first few weeks of the semester.

 Resident students will be able to use their regular board swipes and not have to utilize additional points or other payments to access the late-night menu options; this will be included with the existing resident meal plans.
-To provide additional flexibility to the meal plans, 50 meal plan points will be added to all resident meal plans for the fall semester.

 With an expected drop in retail dining due to reduced seating capacities on campus, Campus Dining Services may close some of the low-volume concepts to better align with the expected new seating capacities.
 However, a lunchtime meal exchange will now be allowed at the Marillac Food Court to help accommodate students on resident meal plans.